 Baseball is a game of statistics.
-Everything is measured and tracked.
-Based on the abundance of information available, it should be easy to predict in April who is going to walk away with the World Series rings in October.
+Statisticians and fans measure and track everything.
+Based on the abundance of information available, it should be easy to predict in April who will walk away with the World Series rings in October.
 Then you wind up with the visiting team winning every game in the series, and it throws everyone for a loop.

 Weather prediction is another area that is surrounded by science and statistics.
-Every news channel and newspaper has a team of meteorologists checking and rechecking global conditions, and yet, there are ten different weather models to choose from, and as such, predictions often differ.
+Every news channel and newspaper has a team of meteorologists checking and rechecking global conditions.
+Yet, there are ten different weather models to choose from, and predictions often differ.

 Despite the lack of accuracy, we love talking about weather predictions.
-Last year’s winter was mild, so this year’s is going to be brutal, some will say.
-The Farmer’s Almanac says that this is going to be a very wet season.
+Last year’s winter was mild, so this year’s will be brutal, some will say.
+The Farmer’s Almanac predicts a very wet season.
 We even have an entire day, February 2nd, dedicated to predicting the weather based on a rodent and his shadow.

 Tim Anderson of the Chicago White Sox took the batting title this year.
 He batted .335.
-This means he failed 66.5% of the time, and that was the best in baseball this year.
+This means he failed 66.5% of the time, which was the best in baseball this year.
 Meteorologists could only be so lucky to have a comparable batting average.

 Homeowner and Business-Owners are Responsible for Keeping Sidewalks Safe

 Trying to predict what the future holds when it comes to the weather is not nearly as important as making sure you are prepared for any eventuality.
 Do not wait for the first snowfall to buy the tools and supplies you need to keep your sidewalks safe.
-Be prepared.
+Prepare yourself.
 Now is the time to get ready.
-The Farmer’s Almanac says that November and this winter is going to be a wet one.
+The Farmer’s Almanac says that November and this winter are going to be wet ones.
 Will it happen?
 We don’t know.

 Call the Law Offices of Marc S. Albert

 Marc Albert has been representing people who have been injured in slip and fall accidents for over 20 years.
-These cases are very detail-oriented, and they require experience to handle effectively.
+We have the experience to handle these detail-oriented cases effectively.
 Contact Marc Albert to discuss your accident and injuries.
 We have offices in Queens and Long Island and handle cases throughout the New York metropolitan area.
 Call us at 855-252-3788.